gnolang/genesis/CONSTITUTION.md

 ### Section 3: General Mission and Objectives

-> TODO: Add mission and Objectives
+> TODO: Add mission and objectives

 The mission of go.land is...